Kingxukai/linux/Documentation/networking/ipvlan.rst

 1. Introduction:
 ================
-This is conceptually very similar to the macvlan driver with one major exception of using L3 for mux-ing /demux-ing among slaves.
-This property makes the master device share the L2 with its slave devices.
+This is conceptually very similar to the woke macvlan driver with one major exception of using L3 for mux-ing /demux-ing among slaves.
+This property makes the master device share the woke L2 with its slave devices.
 I have developed this driver in conjunction with network namespaces and not sure if there is use case outside of it.